Tel: 014 004 0131

 Shangri-La Hotel offers a peaceful country venue for conferences, business indabas, teambuilding events and workshops.
 Conference organisers can opt for day conference- and overnight packages.

-Offering three charming conference venues, it’s an ideal place to foster creative and productive events.
+Offering four charming conference venues, it’s an ideal place to foster creative and productive events.
 Conference facilities include flip chart, projector hire and sound system hire.